akhilkatpally/akhilkatpally.github.io/_posts/2024-09-10-Education-System-Technologically-Modern-World.md

 **Communication Skills:**

-One aspect of Education System is to learn how to think, asking questions, how to learn.
+One aspect of Education System is to learn how to think, asking questions and how to learn.
 But, another major aspect of it is how to **express your thoughts.**

 IT could be orally either through presentation or informally: I do see this problem in majority of the students, generally it is wrongly attributed to English language but it is much more than that.
 Teaching this at a very young age would make night and day difference in a students life.
 Learning something at a very young age is very easy compared to learning at adult life especially when it comes to communication.